 This easy Chocolate Whipped Cream Frosting can be used on just about any dessert.
 It’s light enough for Chiffon Cake and will also serve well as a dip for fruit.

 Chocolate Whipped Cream Frosting

 Gluten Free items have become a hot topic over the past few years.
 I do not suffer any ill effect of gluten, so it hasn’t been on the top of my radar.
 I enjoy baking recipes and making food that tastes great.
 I don’t alter recipes to make them for any dietary needs; that’s just not much of concern here.
 However, I do have a lot of recipes that are Naturally Gluten Free – meaning that they don’t have any gluten added to them in the form of wheat, barley, or rye.

 It seems as if most people agree that it’s become a marketing gimmick to add a gluten-free label to a packaged product and sell it for a dollar more.

 And, most of you agree that it’s downright deceitful for a company to use gluten in a product that would otherwise be made without it.
-For example, Gluten is added to soups and sauces as a thicken agent.
-It can be found is pasta sauce, yogurt, ketchup and BBQ sauce.
+For example, gluten is added to soups and sauces as a thickening agent.
+It can be found in pasta sauce, yogurt, ketchup, and BBQ sauce.
 It’s also used in a lot of processed meats such as hot dogs, lunch meat, and sausage.
-Even your beloved chocolate can contain gluten if it contains any Malted ingredients. (source)
+Even your beloved chocolate can contain gluten if it contains any malted ingredients. (source)